saranatour1/convex-panel/README.md

 }
 ```

+   For **Next.js Pages Router**, create a file at `pages/api/convex-token.ts` with similar content, adjusting the imports and exports as needed.

+   > **Important**: If this API route is not properly set up, you may encounter errors like `GET http://localhost:3000/api/convex-token 404 (Not Found)` or `Received Invalid JSON on websocket: missing field 'value'`.

-2. Import and use the Convex Panel in your application:
+2. **Import and use the Convex Panel in your application:**

 ```tsx
 import { useState } from 'react';